Smart Planning for a Long Retirement

 Income annuities are another way to guarantee a lifetime stream of income during your retirement.
 You pay a lump sum upfront to purchase your annuity from an insurance company, then the insurance company sends you a series of payments for the rest of you life.

 Income annuities come in two forms: immediate or longevity.
-With immediate annuities you begin receiving payments immediately after purchase, whereas with longevity annuities, which is similar to the Personal Pension, you can choose to begin receiving payments at a date much later on.
+With immediate annuities you begin receiving payments immediately after purchase, whereas with longevity annuities, you can choose to begin receiving payments at a date much later on.

 A Qualified Longevity Annuity Contract (QLAC) is a type of longevity annuity that comes with extra tax-deferral benefits.
-You can transfer the lesser of $125,000 or 25% of your qualified retirement account to a QLAC, which will then generate a future lifetime income stream starting between ages 70 ½ and 85.
-During the period in which income is deferred, the money used to purchase the QLAC is excluded from the required minimum distribution (RMD) calculation, a required annual withdrawal retirees must take from retirement accounts once they turn 70 ½ years old.
+You can transfer the lesser of $135,000 or 25% of your qualified retirement account to a QLAC, which will then generate a future lifetime income stream starting after age 72 and by age 85.
+During the period in which income is deferred, the money used to purchase the QLAC is excluded from the required minimum distribution (RMD) calculation, a required annual withdrawal retirees must take from retirement accounts once they turn 72 years old.

 These annuities provide a financial backstop that allows you to spend your retirement savings without fear of outliving your money.
 They also allow you to pool longevity risk, something other financial instruments, such as bonds, do not.
 One thing to keep in mind: income annuities have no cash value.
 Therefore they are not a liquid asset, meaning you can’t access the money if you need it in an emergency (other than in some very limited instances).